jaylenej27/first-color-generator/README.md

-# Node random colore generator
+# Node random color generator

 _**Generates random hex color and displays in that color**_